How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 Standard 3-Year SR22 Requirement

-For the vast majority of drivers in Indiana (and indeed, across most of the United States), the standard SR22 requirement lasts for three consecutive years.
-This period applies to drivers who have committed offenses such as driving without insurance, accumulating too many points on their driving record in a short period, or receiving their first OWI (Operating While Intoxicated) or DUI charge.
+For the vast majority of Indiana drivers, the standard SR22 requirement lasts for three consecutive years.
+This period applies to drivers who have committed offenses such as driving without insurance, accumulating too many points on their driving record, or receiving their first OWI (Operating While Intoxicated) or DUI charge.

 Extended 5-Year SR22 for Severe Violations

 The Habitual Traffic Violator designation in Indiana is particularly strict.
 It is applied to drivers who have accumulated a specific number of major or minor traffic offenses within a 10-year period.
 Reinstating a license from an HTV suspension usually requires court intervention, specialized probationary licenses, and the extended five-year SR22 filing.
 As with the three-year requirement, this five-year period must be absolutely continuous.
-A lapse in month 59 will result in a reset back to month one, potentially trapping a driver in high-risk insurance premiums for a decade if they are not incredibly careful.
+A lapse in month 59 will result in a reset back to month one, potentially trapping a driver in high-risk insurance premiums for a decade.

-This is easily the most misunderstood aspect of the entire high-risk insurance process.
-Many drivers miscalculate their SR22 end date because they start counting from the wrong day.
-If you want to know exactly how long does SR 22 last in your specific situation, you must understand exactly when the clock begins ticking.
+This is the most misunderstood aspect of the entire high-risk insurance process.
+Many Indiana drivers miscalculate their SR22 end date because they start counting from the wrong day.

 Why "From the Violation Date" Is Wrong